History of chemical warfare: Syrian civil war

 Sarin, mustard gas, and chlorine have been used during the conflict.
 Numerous casualties led to an international reaction, especially the 2013 Ghouta attacks.
 A UN fact-finding mission was requested to investigate alleged chemical weapons attacks.
 In four cases the UN inspectors confirmed use of sarin gas.
 In August 2016, a confidential report by the United Nations and the OPCW explicitly blamed the Syrian military of Bashar al-Assad for dropping chemical weapons (chlorine bombs) on the towns of Talmenes in April 2014 and Sarmin in March 2015 and ISIS for using sulfur mustard on the town of Marea in August 2015.
 In 2016, Jaysh al-Islam rebel group had used chlorine gas or other agents against Kurdish militia and civilians in the Sheikh Maqsood neighborhood of Aleppo.

 Many countries, including the United States and the European Union have accused the Syrian government of conducting several chemical attacks.
 Following the 2013 Ghouta attacks and international pressure, Syria acceded to the Chemical Weapons Convention and the destruction of Syria's chemical weapons began.
 In 2015 the UN mission disclosed previously undeclared traces of sarin compounds in a "military research site".
 After the April 2017 Khan Shaykhun chemical attack, the United States launched its first attack against Syrian government forces.
 On 14 April 2018, the United States, France and the United Kingdom carried out a series of joint military strikes against multiple government sites in Syria, including the Barzah scientific research centre, after a chemical attack in Douma.

-Russo-Ukrainian War

-Russian forces have used tear gas against Ukrainian forces.
-It has been done by having a drone drop a K-51 grenade with aerosol CS gas in it.
-As of March 2024, Ukrainian forces reported an increase of Russian drones dropping "grenades with suffocating and tear gas".
-371 Cases of gas usage was reported over the past month, an increase of 90 incidents was recorded compared to February.
-Compared to Ukrainian soldiers are receiving training to deal with such attacks but lack modern gas masks.
-Old Soviet issued masks are "ineffective" and soldiers are having to crowd fund newer masks.
-Tear gas or Captir Spray is banned as a weapon of war under the Chemical Weapons Convention.